What is an octane rating?

 The easiest way is to look inside the fuel door for the minimum octane rating recommended by BMW.
 As stated above, you can run a higher octane fuel but there will be no benefit.
 If a gas station is out of the minimum rating you need simply just go to the higher octane fuel with no issue.
 See the below picture for an example of the location of this rating sticker.
 If this sticker is missing, you can refer to your owner’s manual to find the recommended octane rating.

-Will running a higher octane rating than BMW recommends give any performance gains?
+Will running a higher octane rating than BMW recommends result in performance gains?

 No, you will get zero benefits of using a higher octane rating than your engine calls out for.
-You are paying for a more expensive gasoline that offers no upside to the performance of your vehicle.
+You are paying for more expensive gasoline that offers no upside to the performance of your vehicle.
 It is simply a waste of money.
-However ,there will be no downside as it will not harm your engine.
+However, there will be no downside as it will not harm your engine.

 Will it hurt my engine if I use a lower octane rating than what BMW recommends?